Thresholding at the monopoly price: an agnostic way to improve bidding strategies in revenue-maximizing auctions: Improving over the truthful strategy for any distributions of the competition

-Then, elementary computation shows that in this specific illustrative example~: \begin{itemize} \item the strategic bidder utility increases from 0.083 to 0.132, (\textbf{a 57\% increase.}) \item the welfare increases from 0.583 to 0.632. (\textbf{a 8\% increase}) \end{itemize} These figures, which we computed analytically, can also be independently confirmed with a simple simulator playing auctions between a strategic bidder, a truthful bidder and a seller who is computing the reserve price of each bidder by maximizing $r_i(1-F_{B_i}(r_i))$.
 In this example, as the initial reserve prices of the bidders are the same, we also remark that the utility of the truthful bidder and the global revenue of the seller remain unchanged.

-With a log-normal distribution (which is widely used to model value distributions in online advertising) with parameters $\mu = 0.25$ and $\sigma = 1$, the utility of the strategic bidders goes from 0.791 to 1.025 (a 29.5\% increase).
-The utility in a second price with no reserve price is equal to 1.100 in this case (see Appendix \ref{appendix:lognormal} for more details).
+To extend to other value distributions, with a log-normal distribution (which is widely used to model value distributions in online advertising) with parameters $\mu = 0.25$ and $\sigma = 1$, the utility of the strategic bidders goes from 0.791 to 1.025 (a 29.5\% increase).

-In the next section, we show that this strategy can be improved if the bidder has access to the distribution of the maximum bid of the competition.
-We also study the case where all bidders are strategic and exhibit Nash equilibria.
+In this section, we introduced a simple strategy which guarantees a positive increase of utility for any possible distribution of the competition.
+In the next section, we show that by tuning a single parameter, i.e. the value where we threshold the virtual value, we can compute the optimal regularity-preserving strategy for a given distribution of the maximum bid of the competition.